SpikeThatMike/bitbucket-webhook-CICD-deployment/README.md

 # Bitbucket Webhook CICD Deployment
-How to setup CI/CD based off a bitbucket webhook for auto deployment to your LIVE or DEV environments This is for auto deploying .NET applications, however this could be easily translated to other languages
+How to setup CI/CD based off a bitbucket webhook for auto deployment to your LIVE or DEV environments.
+This is for auto deploying .NET applications, however this could be easily translated to other languages.

 ## Requirements
-- A server which can receive external requests
+- A domain to create an A record to point towards your server hosting the API
 - Ability to host an API to receive the webhook requests